widmogrod/php-functional/README.md

 ```

 ### Maybe and List Monad
-Extract from list of uneven values can be tricky and produce nasty code full of `if (isset)` statements.
+Extracting from a list of uneven values can be tricky and produce nasty code full of `if (isset)` statements.
-Combining List and Maybe Monad this process becomes simpler and more readable.
+By combining List and Maybe Monad, this process becomes simpler and more readable.

 ``` php
 use Monad\Maybe;